Looking for interesting Science trivia questions for the trivia night with your friends?

 Hurricanes only start in oceans with warm currents.
 There is the need for enough energy for the eye of a hurricane to form.

 Trivia Question: A hummingbird’s heart beats more than 1,000 times per minute.
 True or False?

-A hummingbird is the animal with the fastest heart rate in the world.
+A hummingbird is a bird with the fastest heart rate in the world.
 Its heart beats more than 1,000 times per minute.

 Trivia Question: Why is human blood red?

-Answer: The human blood is red because of the the red blood cells.
+Answer: The human blood is red because of the red blood cells.

-The red blood cells contain haemoglobin which stores a lot of iron giving the blood its red color.
+The red blood cells contain hemoglobin which stores a lot of iron giving the blood its red color.

 Trivia Question: How many bones does a shark have?